 I was blessed with being picked as an ARC candidate for War, a book that I had a week before its publishing.
-If you are a fan of Laura’s feel free to get out today and get the Kindle version of War, because it is already live.
-Now reading books before the book is published is not a new experience for me as I am big on NetGalley and Voracious Readers.
+If you are a fan of Laura's feel free to get out today and get the Kindle version of War because it is already live.
+Now reading books before the book is published is not a new experience for me as I am big on NetGalley and Voracious Readers *as in interested, not showing off).
 I am not even against reading unfinished work, but I am a little saddened to write this book review, especially for an author that I have much respect for.
-I enjoyed Laura’s works immensely, but nothing has touched me so like the Horsemen of the Apocalypse.
+I enjoyed Laura's works immensely, but nothing has touched me so like the Horsemen of the Apocalypse.
 Pestilence was haunting me in my dreams, and I simply could not get enough of him.
 While War, well, he is but a mere shadow of his brother.
 In my opinion, War was simply not fully edited!

 Book has quite a few of those.
 Which I usually only expect from the first-time authors, but talking to Laura, she had an editor look at the book and several author friends.
 Still where there should be "rode" its "road", where it is ought to be "lip" its "hip".
 So those bits were a bit, annoying.

 Emotional inconsistencies from Miriam.
 Talking softly when she is outraged.
 Head in the saddlebag, is forgotten by a reader as soon as it is seen in the story.
 Instead, we move into the part where War's body is in the hole in the ground missing only the top part of his head, the rest of which nobody brought with them to reattach.
 Now I am not sure if we will have two Wars, but one of them is growing his head back.
 I am not even sure why Miriam had to find the severed head, just for the sake of shock?
 Zara telling Miriam to write.
 How I might ask?
 With pigeons that are unreliable, to say the least?
 They finish a scene together, and War randomly comes back two minutes later.
 Like 80% of the book.

 Things like these turned me off from the book as I went through it.